ifanfairuz/nduoseh/README.md

 ### Adding a New Module

-Panah comes with user and role modules as reference implementations.
+Nduoseh comes with user and role modules as reference implementations.
 To add your own:

 1. Create module directory in `server/src/modules/{module-name}/`
 2. Define contract types in `contract/{module-name}/`